 - A. All non-exempt employees shall be entitled to overtime compensation at one and one-half (11⁄2) times their regular hourly rate of pay for time worked in excess of forty (40) hours in a workweek.
 Such overtime compensation shall be paid in cash or may be taken in compensatory time if such an option is available.
-The adoption of a compensatory time policy is at the discretion of the Appointing Authority. - B. For the purposes of this section, the number of hours worked by an employee in any one workweek shall include all hours in active pay status. - C. Certain positions of a professional, administrative, or executive nature may be designated as overtime exempt. - D. Overtime must be approved by the supervising authority prior to hours worked.
+The adoption of a compensatory time policy is at the discretion of the Appointing Authority. - B. For the purposes of this section, the number of hours worked by an employee in any one workweek shall include all hours in active pay status.

-Original Adoption Date: 3/5/2008 Revision Date: 5/27/2020 ------------------------- ---------- ---------------- -----------

-Pay Period/Payroll Deductions 5.3

-- A. There are normally twenty-six (26) pay periods per year.
-All employees are paid every other Friday for the pay period ending two (2) weeks prior to payday.
-The County Auditor will annually issue a calendar which identifies the beginning and ending dates of all pay periods as well as the pay dates that correspond to each period. - B. If a holiday should occur on a payday, pay will be issued on the preceding Thursday, except under extenuating circumstances, in which case paychecks will be issued on the Monday following the holiday.

-- C. Federal, state, and municipal laws require automatic deductions of appropriate taxes and other deductions from employees' wages including, but not limited to OPERS and Medicare.
-Also, miscellaneous deductions may occur consisting of garnishments, child support payments or union dues. - D. Employees must review the information on their paystubs to ensure accuracy in payment, deductions and balances.
-Any inaccuracies should be immediately reported to the employee's supervisor. - E. Balances such as vacation, and sick leave are calculated on active pay.
-By "active pay" status, the Employer means all time actually worked as well as all time the employee did not work but still received pay such as a holiday, vacation day, sick day, etc. - F. Supervisors are to receive any questions regarding an employee's pay and are responsible for providing the necessary explanations and making the necessary inquiries to resolve pay related matters. - G. Pay advances of any kind including early issuance of checks are not permitted.
+C. Certain positions of a professional, administrative, overtime exempt. or executive nature e may be designated as D. Overtime must be approved by the supervising author rity prior to hours wo orked.
+Origin al Adoption Date: 3/5/2008 Revision Date: 5/27/2020 Pay Po eriod/Payroll Deductions 5.3 A. There are normally twenty-six (26) pay periods periods for the pay period ending two (2) weeks prior issue a calendar which identifies the beginning and pay dates that correspond to each period. to payday.
+The Cou nty Auditor will annually B. If a holiday should occur on a payday, pay will be issextenuating circumstances, in which case paychecks holiday.
+C. Federal, state, and municipal laws require automate deductions from employees' wages including, but miscellaneous deductions may occur consisting of gadues. not limited to OPE RS and Medicare.
+Also, D. Employees must review the information on their deductions and balances.
+Any inaccuracies should supervisor.
+E. Balances such as vacation, and sick leave are calcula Employer means all time actually worked as well as received pay such as a holiday, vacation day, sick day s all time the employ F. Supervisors are to receive any questions regarding providing the necessary explanations and making the matters. • G. Pay advances of any kind including early issuance of checks are not perm itted.
+Origin al Adoption Date: 3/5/2008 Revision Date: 5/27/2020